Ng Eng Hen: Political career

-Ng made his political debut in the 2001 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won by an uncontested walkover and Ng was elected as the Member of Parliament (MP) representing the Toa Payoh Central ward of Bishan–Toa Payoh GRC.
-Since 2001, he has been the Member of Parliament for that ward, having successfully retained his seat in subsequent general elections.
-He is also an adviser to the Bishan–Toa Payoh Town Council and Bishan–Toa Payoh grassroots organisations.
+Ng made his political debut in the 2001 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC.
+The PAP team won with a walkover and Ng was elected as a MP for Bishan–Toa Payoh GRC.

 In 2002, Ng was appointed Minister of State for Education and Minister of State for Manpower.
 In August 2004, Ng was promoted to full Minister and appointed Minister for Manpower and Second Minister for Education.
 In 2005, he relinquished his portfolio as Second Minister for Education and became Second Minister for Defence.
 In April 2008, he stepped down from his post as Minister for Manpower and took up the portfolio of Minister for Education.

 Ng was also Chairman of the Jobs Task Force at the Ministry of Manpower, and Chairman of the Inter-Ministerial Committee on Low Wage Workers.
 In June 2007, Ng was invited by the French Ministry of Defence to visit the Paris Air Show and also to visit a permanent Republic of Singapore Air Force (RSAF) detachment stationed at Cazaux Air Base.

 In March 2010, Ng mentioned that the weight of mother-tongue language examinations in the Primary School Leaving Examination (PSLE) might be reduced in order to benefit some students who are weak in their mother-tongue due to the emphasis on the English language in the Singapore education system.
 This sparked a debate among Singaporeans who support emphasis on mother-tongue languages in education.
 Ng subsequently assured Singaporeans that the weight of mother-tongue language in the PSLE would not be reduced.

 During the 2011 general election, Ng was part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won 56.93% of the vote against the Singapore People's Party.